quicwg/base-drafts/draft-ietf-quic-http.md

 contains.

 Certain HTTP implementations use the client address for logging or access-control purposes.
-Since QUIC supports path migration (and future versions might support simultaneous use of multiple paths), such implementations will need to actively retrieve the client's current address or addresses when they are relevant instead of assuming that the client's initial address remains accurate for the lifetime of the connection.
+Since a QUIC client's address might change during a connection (and future versions might support simultaneous use of multiple addresses), such implementations will need to either actively retrieve the client's current address or addresses when they are relevant or explicitly accept that the original address might change.

 # IANA Considerations